Ashwil-Colaco/Drift/README.md

 ---

 ## 🎮 How it works under the hood
-When you run `devflow-cli`, here's what happens:
+When you run `drift`, here's what happens:
 1. Creates a root folder with the given project name.
 2. Generates an Express backend (`server/`) with `dotenv` and `cors` installed.
 3. Generates a blazing-fast React frontend (`client/`) using `vite`.